Why Teach Math? Two Voices from the 1920s

 Ehrenfest-Afanassjewa’s distinction between spatial reasoning and axiomatization in Euclidean geometry, Dijksterhuis continues, seems to be her own invention; the tradition of Euclidean geometry does not in fact know such a distinction.
 “Now”, he admits, in a bout of rhetorical pessimism, “an appeal to tradition does not convince everyone.
 In our time, in which a lack of historical sense leads to a tendency to underrate those most classical instruments of intellectual education, ancient languages and math, it even often effects the opposite of its intentions.”
 (9)

 Let’s pause here for a moment to see what the stakes are, according to Dijksterhuis.
 In his eyes, the value of an education in mathematics lies precisely in how it teaches us to think abstractly in a disciplined way – to ask what precisely we claim and why.
 This is a matter of thought more than a matter of imagination.
 “How, as a matter of fact, do the limitations of our imagination concern us?”, Dijksterhuis’s biographer cites from an (unrelated) letter he wrote around the same time (150).
 This penchant for abstract thought is what Dijksterhuis values in classical Greek mathematics.
 He would keep defending the value of a mathematical education on the classical gymnasium as well as the value of classical languages for students of mathematics and physics.
-Dijksterhuis’ opinions on the formative role of both mathematics and classics went against the spirit of the time, which was more inclined to distinguish between humanistic or literary education on the one hand and scientific education on the other, and to render unto each what was theirs.
+Dijksterhuis’ opinions on the formative role of both mathematics and classics went against the spirit of the time, which was more inclined to distinguish between humanistic or literary education on the one hand and scientific education on the other.

 For Dijksterhuis, mathematical thought has an eminently historical dimension, which is why it is so at home at the classical gymnasium.
 Together, mathematics and the classics open our eyes to the processes of scientific and mathematical thought in history.
 And again, thought is abstract: knowledge and insight are not synonymous with a capacity to imagine or visualize.
 “I […] confess”, Dijksterhuis dryly notes as to Ehrenfest-Afanassjewa’s proposed classroom practices, “that I do not consider myself capable in the slightest to draw a perspectival sketch of a regular icosahedron, but I am not yet convinced that I am therefore unsuited for my office.”
 (17)